 Introduction to DIY Robotics

-Whether you have the EZ-Robot Developer Kit, Shell-E, or a custom collection of robotics parts, building a robot has never been easier.
+Whether you have the EZ-Robot Developer Kit, Robot Head, Shell-E, or a custom collection of robotics parts, building a robot has never been easier.
 EZ-Robot and the world-class ARC software empower everyone to make the robot of their dreams.

 All EZ-Robots are powered by either the EZ-B v4 Smart Robot Controller or the IoTiny.

 These powerful robot controllers offer huge capabilities in a very small footprint.
 Both controllers share the same communication protocol and connection method.